niik/process-proxy/README.md

 A modern npm package (requiring Node 22+) written in TypeScript that enables developers to interact with a native executable, reading its stdin, writing to its stdout, and stderr streams, reading its exit code, arguments, current directory, and environment variables.

+## ⚠️ Development Status

+**This project is in early development and relies heavily on automated code generation using GitHub Copilot CLI.** While the implementation follows a clear design specification, it has not been extensively tested in production environments.
+Users should expect:

+- Potential unexpected behaviors or edge cases
+- Limited cross-platform testing (primarily tested on macOS arm64)
+- Possible API changes as the project matures
+- Incomplete error handling for all scenarios

+**Use at your own risk.** Contributions, bug reports, and testing on different platforms are highly encouraged.

 ## Installation

 ```bash